 I do believe that we can change our minds and thereby allow God access to heal us.

 So many of us believe we are not worthy of God's attention or perhaps of anyone's.
 When we are living with illness, and especially if we don't get the support we need, the world can seem to agree with us.

 This example of healing in the bible lets us know that in times of trouble it is so important to affirm our self worth and value and believe that God wants to heal.

 If you don't feel (like Hezekiah) that you have done good things, then please know that you don't need to deserve healing.
 You are entitled.
 Let God tell you that you are beautiful.
 You must be beautiful (innocent, righteous) because God is the unchanging essence of who you are.

 Another prayer for self worth is found in the article: I am blessed and a blessing.

 Below is another bible verse which encourages me to raise my self confidence (and claim healing regardless of what the symptoms or doctors say):

-The world of sickness in which we find ourselves does not prove the acceptable and perfect will of God.
+This world of sickness does not prove the acceptable and perfect will of God.